 How It Works:

-• When a SNAP transaction is declined due to “no funds available” or “transaction declined,” market staff may issue $20 in MMM tokens per household per day.
+When a SNAP transaction is declined due to “no funds available” or “transaction declined,” market staff may issue up to $20 in MMM tokens per household per day.

 Note: